|MP 7.01.130||Axial Lumbosacral Interbody Fusion|

-The American Association of Neurological Surgeons published guidelines for interbody techniques for lumbar fusion in 2005.
-(12) There was insufficient evidence to recommend a treatment standard.
+The American Association of Neurological Surgeons published guidelines for interbody techniques for lumbar fusion in 2014 (part 11).(13) The 2014 guideline states that there is no evidence that conflicts with the previous recommendations of the first generation of lumbar fusion guidelines.
+There was insufficient evidence to recommend a treatment standard.
 Minimally invasive procedures were not reviewed.

 Medicare National Coverage

-- Gerszten PC, Tobler W, Raley TJ et al. Axial presacral lumbar interbody fusion and percutaneous posterior fixation for stabilization of lumbosacral isthmic spondylolisthesis.
-J Spinal Disord Tech 2012; 25(2):E36-40.
+- Gerszten PC, Tobler W, Raley TJ, et al. Axial presacral lumbar interbody fusion and percutaneous posterior fixation for stabilization of lumbosacral isthmic spondylolisthesis.
+J Spinal Disord Tech.
+Apr 2012;25(2):E36-40.
+PMID 21964453

 - Gundanna MI, Miller LE, Block JE.
 Complications with axial presacral lumbar interbody fusion: A 5-year postmarketing surveillance experience.
-SAS Journal 2011; 5:90-94.
+SAS Journal.
+2011;5:90-94.
+PMID

 |ICD-9 Procedure||81.08||Spinal fusion; lumbar and lumbosacral fusion, anterior technique (includes axial LIF)|

 ICD-10-CM (effective 10/1/15)

 |M43.15-M43.16||Spondylolisthesis, codes for thoracolumbar and lumbar regions|

 |M48.05-M48.06||Spinal stenosis, codes for thoracolumbar and lumbar regions|

 |M51.05-M51.06||Intervertebral disc disorders with myelopathy, codes for thoracolumbar and lumbar regions|